Kensal Green

-Kensal Green, also known as Kensal Rise, is an area in north-west London, and along with Kensal Town, it forms part of the northern section of North Kensington.
-It lies north of the canal in the London Borough of Brent, and also to the south, within Kensington and Chelsea.
-Kensal Green is located on the Harrow Road, about 4.4 mi miles from Charing Cross.
+Kensal Green, also known as Kensal Rise, is an area shared between the London Borough of Brent and the Royal Borough of Kensington and Chelsea.

+The area is focussed on Harrow Road and situated about 4.4 mi miles north-west of Charing Cross.
+Together with Kensal Town, it forms part of the northern part of North Kensington.

-To the west on Harrow Road lies Harlesden, while in the opposite direction are Maida Hill and Westbourne.
-Queens Park and Brondesbury are to the north-east, Willesden is to the north-west, and Notting Hill lies to the south.
+To the west lies Harlesden, to the east are Maida Hill and Westbourne.
+Queen's Park and Brondesbury are to the north-east, Willesden is to the north-west, and Notting Hill lies to the south.

-Kensal Green is best known for the Grade I listed Kensal Green Cemetery.
+Kensal Green is best known for the Grade I listed Kensal Green Cemetery, one of London's 'Magnificent Seven cemeteries'.
+The cemetery, which is still used for new burials, includes several chapels and the West London Crematorium.